 Ignoring for a moment the claps, the crazy noises constantly rising in pitch, and the big drums building up into an epic drop, let’s look at this moment right at 1:00 into “In My Mind,” where everything seems to drop into nothingness and then slowly fade back into view.
 What’s happening here?

 Everything is quiet, but hasn’t entirely vanished.
 In this case, the first synth sound quickly returns some presence, leading into the verse vocals.
-Then another dulled synth sound enters, and slowly gains more and more presence, building into a huge, classic drop with a soaring, epic synth melody.
+Then another dulled synth sound enters, and slowly gains more and more presence, building into a huge, classic drop with a soaring, epic and emotion-tugging melody.